Darkk3n/Darkk3n/README.md

 - 👋 Hi, I’m Gerardo (Gerry for friends)
 - 👀 I’m interested in C# and JavaScript development
-- 🌱 I’m currently learning JavaScript as well as REST API with .NET Core
+- 🌱 I’m currently learning React as well as REST API with .NET 6
 - 💞️ I’m looking to collaborate on anything with Web development that will help me to increase my skills set
 - 📫 How to reach me :